-by Ed Mendlowitz Adapted from The 2013 Tax Season Opportunity Guide One way to guarantee extra work is to have everything always done differently each time it is done.
-Not establishing uniform procedures is bad business and unnecessarily consumes part of your life.
+Apply it to service, processes and standards.
+By Ed Mendlowitz Tax Season Opportunity Guide One way to guarantee extra work is to have everything always done differently each time it is done.
+MORE ON TAX SEASON: 11 Clear Client Instructions to Make Your Tax Season Easier | 3 Ways to Build a Tax Season Team | Have Fun This Tax Season | How to Get Paid Faster This Tax Season Not establishing uniform procedures is bad business and unnecessarily consumes part of your life.
 Consistency in performance reduces work and review time and creates a greater reliance on the staff people.

 And 5 practical ideas to implement measures to create real work-life balance at your firm.
 By Hitendra Patil Pransform Inc. Do you want employees who have: greater engagement in their jobs higher levels of job satisfaction stronger intentions to remain with their employers less negative and stressful spillover from job to home less negative spillover from home to job better mental health Aren’t these the things most accounting firms would want their employees to experience?
 In a 2014 National Study of Employers conducted under the “When Work Works” project, Families and Work Institute and the Society for Human Resource Management noted that employees in more effective and flexible workplaces are more likely than other employees to have such desirable traits […]